raghu2112/E-commerce/README.md

 # THREADLINE

-A custom t-shirt e-commerce web app built with Flask.
-Customers browse designs, place orders with payment screenshot uploads, and track their order status.
+A custom e-commerce web app built with Flask.
+Customers browse products, place orders with payment screenshot uploads, and track their order status.
 Admins manage everything through a dashboard.

 ---